 Tyre safety tips to avoid aquaplaning

 As well as making sure you have a decent amount of tread, check your tyres are inflated correctly.
 You'll find your car's recommended tyre pressures on the information label either inside the driver's door opening, or on the inside of your petrol flap.
-If you don't have a pump at home, use the air and water machine at your local petrol station to get back up to the right pressure.
+If you don't have a pump at home, use the air pump at your local petrol station to get back up to the right pressure.

 More top tips to keep you safe on the road